GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 The next natural step is to plan and deploy a pilot.
 The FIDO2 CoA outlined a six-part pilot plan for a successful pilot.
 Agencies can add additional sections, but these six should be included at a minimum.

 1. Identifying objectives and use cases - This playbook is a great resource to help identify pilot objectives and use cases.
-2. Pilot size and executive support - Identify a pilot user group that is commensurate with the production population.
-For most piloting agencies this was 5%.
+2. Pilot size and executive support - Identify a pilot user group commensurate with the production population.
+For most piloting agencies, this was 5%.
 Ensure your pilot has CIO or CISO support.
-3. Timeline - Pilots range in size from a couple months to a year including all research and planning based on size and complexity.
+3. Timeline - Pilots range in size from a couple of months to a year, including all research and planning based on size and complexity.
 The actual pilot may only run for a couple of weeks.
-4. Pilot team and resources– Identify and engage with all stakeholders including identifying a pilot lead and support team.
-For some agencies this could include multiple teams spread across network, directory, cloud, HSPD-12, security, and other offices.
-Also identify your pilot components such as operating system, access tools, browser, and platform or roaming authenticator types.
+4. Pilot team and resources– Identify and engage with all stakeholders, including identifying a pilot lead and support team.
+For some agencies, this could include multiple teams spread across network, directory, cloud, HSPD-12, security, and other offices.
+Also, identify your pilot components such as operating system, access tools, browser, and platform or roaming authenticator types.
 5. Risk and challenges – List your known and anticipated risks and challenges.
-These can include those listed in this playbook or agency specific like resource limitations or user adoption.
+These can include those listed in this playbook or agency-specific, like resource limitations or user adoption.
 6. Success metrics - There are a range of success metrics.
 Here are some examples.
     1. Totally remove passwords as an authenticator option from our enterprise SSO tool.
     2. Reduce the number of policy exceptions to less than 1%.
-    3. 99% of user accounts have more than one phishing resistant authenticator registered.
+    3. 99% of user accounts have more than one phishing-resistant authenticator registered.
-    4. Support two or more phishing resistant authenticator options.
+    4. Support two or more phishing-resistant authenticator options.
     5. Implement a self-service capability.
     6. Improve user experience survey results by 5%.